• Skip to primary navigation

 Her prior positions include directing the pesticides division for a nonprofit; helping to draft global toxic chemicals treaties; protecting workers from radiation, beryllium, and other dangerous exposures in the nuclear weapons complex; and editing an environmental health and climate news service.
 For many years she served on the EPA federal advisory committee on pesticides.
 She has worked in Africa, Asia, South America, and Europe.

-Cynthia’s work with Moms has been featured in MSN, Oil and Gas Watch, the Texas Tribune, the American Bar Association’s Human Rights Magazine, Common Dreams, Inside EPA, Forbes, ExxonKnews, Grist, and the New York Times.
+Cynthia’s work with Moms has been featured in MSN, Oil and Gas Watch, the Texas Tribune, the American Bar Association’s Human Rights Magazine, Common Dreams, Inside EPA, Forbes, ExxonKnews, Grist, Public Health Watch, Nantucket Current, and the New York Times.
+She also co-authored "One Hundred Ninety-Nine Dead Birds: Review of the Scientific Basis of Ecological Incident Reporting Requirements for Pesticide Registrants under Fifra § 6(A)(2)" in the Buffalo Environmental Law Journal.
 Learn more about her work on plastics and petrochemicals with these resources: What to Know About the Petrochemical Industry: Q&A and Letter to EPA About the Draft National Strategy to Prevent Plastic Pollution.

 At the local level, Cynthia chairs the Bicycle Advisory Committee in her county, in close coordination with pedestrian and children’s safety advocates.
 She is an all-season bicycle commuter and transportation runner.
 She is blessed with two daughters.